Governance and Nominations Committee

 - to monitor Council members’ compliance with the Council Code of Conduct;

-- to review annually the Council Register of Interests;
+- to review annually the Council Register of Interests and to ensure that potential conflicts of interest of Council members are published online;

 - to make recommendations to Council for the establishment and disestablishment of all committees of Council and to recommend to Council changes to the terms of reference of Council's committee and Joint committees of Senate and Council;

 - to review and make recommendations annually to Council for the membership of all committees of Council and any Council representation on Joint committees of Council and Senate;